jamiemo/wp-stateless/README.md

 - Scalable web and database tiers
 - Be a cost effective deployment
 - Automated patching of [MySQL](https://docs.microsoft.com/azure/mysql/flexible-server/concepts-maintenance), and the [App Service OS and runtime](https://docs.microsoft.com/azure/app-service/overview-patch-os-runtime)
-- Locks are applied to all stateful data (storage account file share and MySQL database) to avoid accidental deletion
+- Locks are applied to all stateful data (storage account file share or App Service, and MySQL database) to avoid accidental deletion
 - Azure Redis Cache can optionally be deployed to reduce database load

 ## Costs